FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

     8. Interpolate bedslope and or channel geometry.
        Identify the Upstream and Downstream channel elements in the group boxes labeled ‘Slope and Xsection Interpolation’.
-       Use ‘Up’ and ‘Down’ buttons to locate one of the surveyed cross sections and then type in the other either upstream or down- stream channel elements.
+       Use ‘Up’ and ‘Down’ buttons to locate one of the surveyed cross-sections and then type in the other either upstream or downstream channel elements.
        There may be several channel elements between two cross-sections selected for interpolation.
        Click on either the ‘Slope Only’ or ‘Shape/Slope’ buttons to interpolate either the channel bed slope or slope and the cross-section shape.